The Best Cha Ca Hanoi You Have Ever Tasted

 Cha Ca Thang Long restaurant

 When you get here, you may choose from a wider variety of fish dishes, including Cha Ca, fish guts, and the edge of the fish head.
-The Ca Lang (hemibagrus) used to make the local Cha Ca are chopped into square pieces.
+The Ca Lang (hemibagrus) used to make the local Cha Ca is chopped into square pieces.
 The chef keeps the rough fish skin on so the filet is more robust.
 When cooked, the filet takes on a brownish hue and a flavor that is tender and not dry.
 The precise blend of herbs is ready to be served with only a splash of 'mam tom' or fish sauce.
-To maximize diners' experience, the chef will pre-fry the fish and bring the cooking equipment, including the burner and fish pan, right to the table.
+To maximize the diners' experience, the chef will pre-fry the fish and bring the cooking equipment, including the burner and fish pan, right to the table.
 The fish is already cooked, so the diner just has to give it a quick toss to reheat it.
-Fish stomach is also available for tasting and a must-try.
+The fish stomach is also available for tasting and is a must-try.

 5.3.
 Cha Ca Anh Vu

-• Address 1: 120 k1 Giang Vo Street, Dong Da, Hanoi
+• Address 1: 120K1 Giang Vo Street, Dong Da, Hanoi

 • Address 2: 103 Trung Hoa Street, Cau Giay, Hanoi